Last Updated on 19/03/2024 by Adina

 How to serve pulled pork?

-Serve the Dutch oven-roast pork with mashed potatoes, sauce, and vegetables – a wonderful Sunday or festive day lunch or dinner.
+Serve the Dutch oven-roast pork with Garlic Rosemary Mashed Potatoes, sauce, and Buttered Vegetables or German Coleslaw โ a wonderful Sunday or festive day lunch or dinner.

-- How about a pork ragu served with pasta?
+Make pork ragu and serve it with pasta.
 You can reheat the meat in some of the leftover sauce and mix it with tagliatelle, pappardelle, or any other kind of pasta you like.
 You can also serve the ragu over rice.

 Ingredients